What is a Compliance Risk Management Framework? (Ultimate Guide)

 A compliance management framework identifies and assesses your business's risks for non-compliance with industry regulations and then implements mitigation and prevention procedures to reduce these risks.

 What is an example of a Compliance Framework?

 The California Consumer Privacy Act (CCPA) is an example of a compliance framework.
 The CCPA is recent legislation that protects consumers' information by giving them more control over how businesses use and sell the consumer data they collect.

 What are the Components of a Risk Management Framework?

 The components of a risk management framework are a compliance program, a commitment to compliance from upper management, a consumer feedback system, and continuous audits of your compliance system by third parties.

 An effective risk management framework will include a regular risk assessment using up-to-date compliance frameworks as a reference.
 After identifying any compliance risks, compliance work will include mitigation measures and prevention strategies to reduce or eliminate these risks.

 A risk assessment framework is the system that business uses to find risks in their procedures and gauge the level of the risk.
 Unlike risk management frameworks, risk assessment frameworks only go so far as to identify the risks.

-Alternatively, you could outsource compliance to Captain Compliance which will ensure your compliance while you focus on business.
+Need help with your compliance with relevant regulations?
+You could outsource compliance to Captain Compliance, which will ensure your compliance while you focus on business.

 With Captain Compliance, you can get professional help creating a risk management framework and performing regular inspections of your program in one suite of services.